Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthThe Radeon HD 7970, in theory, should be a lot faster than the Radeon HD 6970 overall. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthIn theory, the Radeon HD 7970 should be a lot faster than the Radeon HD 6970 overall. (explain)

-Texel RateThe Radeon HD 7970 should be much (more or less 40%) better at AF than the Radeon HD 6970. (explain)
+Texel RateThe Radeon HD 7970 will be much (about 40%) faster with regards to anisotropic filtering than the Radeon HD 6970. (explain)

-Pixel RateThe Radeon HD 7970 will be a bit (about 5%) more effective at FSAA than the Radeon HD 6970, and capable of handling higher resolutions better. (explain)
+Pixel RateThe Radeon HD 7970 will be a bit (about 5%) faster with regards to full screen anti-aliasing than the Radeon HD 6970, and should be able to handle higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison